 Wearing a number of different hats; Tara Lopez is an individual working in the arts, committed to supporting young people, artists and work that moves us toward a more representative sector for all…

-Whilst studying Dance at De Montfort University, working on research projects such as British Dance and the African Diaspora, and volunteering with diverse led arts organisation Serendipity in Leicester, Tara fell in love with the East Midlands.
+Whilst studying Dance at De Montfort University, working on research projects such as British Dance and the African Diaspora, and volunteering with dance arts organisation Serendipity in Leicester, Tara fell in love with the East Midlands.
 The strong sense of community arts, the warm hello’s as you walk down the street, and the variety of cultures combining to create vibrant cities… just some of the reasons she decided to stay and make her own mark on the region.

 Upon graduation, after a short time experiencing the world of PR & marketing, Tara decided to bring her passion for the arts, love of working with people, and newly polished communication skills back to a professional role in the arts sector.

-As an alumnus of the Extend Cultural Leadership Programme, she has become part of a wider conversation on the topic and she is keen to take up any opportunity to further discuss and take action on a national and international scale.
+As an alumnus of the Extend Cultural Leadership Programme, she has become part of a wider conversation on the topic and is keen to take up any opportunity to further discuss and take action on a national and international scale.

 Interested in finding out more about Tara’s journey in to the arts?
-Check out one of her posts ‘What does it mean to realise you’re ‘other’? here
+Check out one of her posts ‘What does it mean to realise you’re ‘other’? click here